CarltonFoo/ITP-BatteryLifePrediction/discharge_model/README.md

 # How to use discharge model
 `DischargeModel.ipynb` must be run first in its entirety to auto-install dependencies and generate base model files.
-The other two notebooks may be run afterwards in either order.
+The other four notebooks may be run afterwards in either order.
-When running `model_tester.ipynb`, you may need to adjust the value of `N_CPUS` so that it is no more than half the number of physically installed CPU cores.
+When running `model_tester.ipynb`, `DischargeModelTransferNEW.ipynb` or `DischargeModelTransferNEW3.ipynb`, you may need to adjust the value of `N_CPUS` so that it is no more than half the number of physically installed CPU cores.
 The default value of 2 should suffice for the large majority of processors, which usually have at least 4 cores.

 <a name="folder"></a>